 Skip to main content

-College of Management policies
+College of Business and Management policies

 Double majors

-Students may combine any two majors in the College of Management as a double major as long as there are at least 24 upper division semester credits of coursework in the second major that do not overlap the first major.
+Students may combine any two majors in the College of Business and Management as a double major as long as there are at least 24 upper division semester credits of coursework in the second major that do not overlap the first major.
 Both majors must be completed at the time of graduation.

 Sunset policy